gravemaulr/MLAntiCheat/README.md

 - saves evidence for later review
 - works safely in Shadow Mode before the model is ready
 - can use PacketEvents for better rotation data
+- supports automatic training from reviewed player data
+- includes a physical dummy for safe combat testing

 ### Requirements